t3ng214/aws-alexa-workshop-ask/README.md

 ###	9 Import Lex Intents to Alexa Voice Interface

 1. Go to the Amazon Developer Portal https://developer.amazon.com .
 In the top-right corner of the screen, click the "Sign In" button.
-(If you don't already have an account, you will be able to create a new one for free.)
+(If you don't already have an account, you will be able to create a new one for free.
+Note it's not the same account for amazon.com)

 2. Once you have signed in, move your mouse over the Developer Console text at the top of the screen and Select the Skills Link.
 ![](img/workshop/alexa-page.png)